mhammond/uniffi-rs/docs/manual/src/tutorial/foreign_language_bindings.md

 First, make sure you have installed all the [prerequisites](./Prerequisites.md).

-Ideally you would then run the `uniffi-bindgen` binary from the `uniffi` crate to generate your bindings.
-However, this is only available with [Cargo nightly](https://doc.rust-lang.org/cargo/reference/unstable.html#artifact-dependencies).
-To work around this, you need to create a binary in your project that does the same thing.
+Ideally you would then run the `uniffi-bindgen` binary from the `uniffi` crate to generate your bindings, but if not on [Cargo nightly](https://doc.rust-lang.org/cargo/reference/unstable.html#artifact-dependencies), you need to create a binary in your project that does the same thing.

 Add the following to your `Cargo.toml`: